canonical/lxd/doc/api-extensions.md

 This adds support for custom volume snapshot scheduling.
 It introduces two new configuration keys: `snapshots.schedule` and `snapshots.pattern`.
 Snapshots can be created automatically up to every minute.

+## trust\_ca\_certificates
+This allows for checking client certificates trusted by the provided CA (`server.ca`).
+It can be enabled by setting `core.trust_ca_certificates` to true.
+If enabled, it will perform the check, and bypass the trusted password if true.
+An exception will be made if the connecting client certificate is in the provided CRL (`ca.crl`).
+In this case, it will ask for the password.